epispot/epispot/README-nightly.md

 It is important to note that this package was designed specifically for getting releases out as soon as possible when modeling is important.
-During the COVID-19 pandemic, this strategy has allowed epispot to distribute versions quickly on PyPI, however, this package may be idle for long periods of time when there is no need for this kind of rapid distribution.
+During the COVID-19 pandemic, this strategy allowed epispot to distribute versions quickly on PyPI, however, this package may be idle for long periods of time when there is no need for this kind of rapid distribution.